metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

     Because of doubts about the accurateness of microtime() and to hide system clock details a random between 0 and this value is added by ::sleepUntilSinceInit (which is called by ::sleepUntilFixedExecutionTime).

+12.
+    ui:
+        dateTimeFormat

+    \IntlDateFormatter pattern or datetype.
+If a dattype is set (FULL, LONG, MEDIUM or SHORT) (case independent) the corresponding dateformat is used and no pattern so that the formatting will depend on the locale.
+Otherwise the parameter is used as pattern with
+    \Symfony\Component\Form\Extension\Core\Type\DateTimeType::DEFAULT_DATE_FORMAT
+    as datetype.
+As timetype DateTimeType::DEFAULT_TIME_FORMAT allways used so that the formatting is the same as done by the DateTimeType widgets in the Period form.

+    If you need specific patterns for different locales you may use your own subclass of GuardStatsController and override ::initDateFormatAndPattern to set the appropriate datetype and format, or override ::initDateTimeTransformer to set whatever transformer you may like (but that will not be used by the DateTimeType widgets in the Period form so you may want to set your own form type too).

 Notes